gandersen101/spaczz/README.md

     GPE Nashv1le 82

 Unlike spaCy matchers, spaczz matchers are written in pure Python.
 While they are required to have a spaCy vocab passed to them during initialization, this is purely for consistency as the spaczz matchers do not use currently use the spaCy vocab.
-This is why the `match_id` is simply a string in the above example instead of an integer value like in spaCy matchers.
+This is why the `match_id` above is simply a string instead of an integer value like in spaCy matchers.

-Spaczz matchers can also make use of on match rules via callback functions.
-These on match callbacks need to accept the matcher itself, the doc the matcher was called on, the match index and the matches produced by the matcher.
+Spaczz matchers can also make use of on-match rules via callback functions.
+These on-match callbacks need to accept the matcher itself, the doc the matcher was called on, the match index and the matches produced by the matcher.

 ```python